vittoridavide/vittoridavide/README.md

 ## Hi there, I'm David 🧑‍🎨

-Developing for over 10 years and I still love it
+Developing for over 10 years and I still love it.
+Currently focusing on learning Bitcoin (Rust) 🧡🦀

-## What I’m working on

-- Bitcoin (Rust) 🧡🦀

 ## What I used to work on